 Compliance requirements focus on how cybersecurity threats evolve.
 Hackers are constantly working to find new innovations on how to obtain sensitive data.
 However, they often prefer to rework existing strategies rather than find new vulnerabilities.
 For instance, cybercriminals may combine two different kinds of known ransomware to create an entirely new program.

 Continuous monitoring can help your organization respond to threats before they become an issue.
 Without responding to a known vulnerability, your business can be fined for negligence arising from a lack of security.

-SecurityScorecard can help continuously monitor internal and external adherence to established policies and practices.
-Use SecurityScorecard to demonstrate your ability to diligently manage ecosystem compliance by using the platform to instantly capture, report, and remediate real-time vendor and partner security risks that signal potential policy violations.
+SecurityScorecard continuously monitors internal and external adherence to established policies and practices.
+By leveraging SecurityScorecard, your organization can diligently manage ecosystem compliance by using the platform to instantly capture, report, and remediate real-time vendor and partner security risks that signal potential policy violations.

-As cybersecurity continues to change, having the right tools to guarantee compliance has become necessary for organizations across a wide spectrum of industries.
+As the cybersecurity threat landscape continues to change, having the right tools to guarantee compliance has become necessary for organizations across a wide spectrum of industries.
 This is why it is imperative to adhere to best practices when building your cybersecurity compliance.
 The good news is, SecurityScorecard is here to help.
 Request your free instant scorecard today to discover the security posture of your organization.
 Understanding the cybersecurity of your business will help you effectively design a cybersecurity compliance plan that will last for years to come.